eiBoard-Company/eiBoard/UC2_TASKS.md

 - data will be sent from database
 - Task page opens
 - if user already created tasks, tasks will be displayed
+- user can click on a task for more detail
 - with a click on the '+' users can create new tasks

 # 3. Special Requirements